 Hop shoots, the new growth that pops up looking like hairy asparagus at the base of last year’s tangle of dead hop stalks, were once carted into the markets of Victorian London from the hop fields of Kent in such quantity that sellers were taxed on profits.

-Odds are you’ve never noticed them in the garden unless as a welcome sign of spring.
-Nevertheless, ornamental varieties of Humulus lupulus, a trailing vine best known for the triangular green flowerheads used to preserve and flavour beer, are botanically and gastronomically identical to the beer hop.
+Odds are, you’ve never noticed them in the garden, unless as a welcome sign of spring.
+Nevertheless, ornamental varieties of Humulus lupulus, a trailing vine best known for the triangular, green flowerheads used to preserve and flavour beer, are botanically and gastronomically identical to the beer hop.

 In Belgium, Italy and Germany hop shoots are grown as a commercial crop – earthed up to preserve whiteness and smoothness just as soon as they pop their furry little heads into the light.

-In Britain, we lost our taste for hop shoots some time in the middle of the last century, probably during the Second World War when everyone was so busy digging roots for victory they forgot (or never recognised) what was good for them right under their noses.
+In Britain, we lost our taste for hop shoots some time in the middle of the last century, probably during the Second World War when everyone was so busy digging roots for victory that they forgot (or never recognised) what was good for them right under their noses.

 Country people are slower to change than townies, which is no doubt why Dorothy Hartley, chronicler of rural life between the wars in Food in England, recommends serving hop shoots with melted butter on toast, or including them in a thick pea soup prepared with the last dried peas of winter, or adding them to a brown butter or cream sauce instead of capers.